A Note On Polar Representations: Polar Representations

-In fact, $\G_{p_i}$ is the unique minimal group in the history lattice satisfying the above inclusion, thanks to the correspondence between the history and the $\W$-isotropies (once $p_i$ can be chosen to lie in $C$).
-Furthermore, the possibly ineffective action of $\G$ on $V_i$, admitting principal isotropy group $\G_{p_i}= \K_{I_i}$, can be made effective by taking the quotient by the maximal group in $\K_{I_i}$ normal under $\G$.
-Finally this effective subrepresentation is identified as one of the irreducible polar representations listed in \cite{EH_classif_polarrep}.
+In fact, $\G_{p_i}$ is the minimal group in the history lattice satisfying the above inclusion, thanks to the correspondence between the history and the $\W$-isotropies (once $p_i$ can be chosen to lie in $C$).
+Putting all together for the i-th factor, we have that the group $\G$ acts on $V_i$ admitting principal isotropy group $\G_{p_i}= \K_{I_i}$.